harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

 1. Select **Sync** in the top right corner of the UI.
 2. Check the application details, and then select **Synchronize** to initiate the deployment.
    - After a successful execution, you can check the deployment on your Kubernetes cluster using the following command:

      ```bash
      kubectl get pods -n default
      ```
-   - To access the Guestbook application deployed via the Harness Pipeline, port forward the service and access it at [http://localhost:8080](http://localhost:8080)
+   - To access the Guestbook application deployed via the Harness pipeline, port forward the service and access it at `http://localhost:8080`:

      ```bash
      kubectl port-forward svc/<service-name> 8080:80
      ```
-On successful application sync, you'll see the status tree under **Resource View** as shown below.
+On successful application sync, you'll see the status tree under **Resource View** as shown below:

 ![GitOps](../static/k8s-helm-tutorial/gitops-helm.png)